omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 + **Property Set**: Select property set here.
 The properties in the set can or will have to be filled in when an app is created from this template, depending on settings for the property.
 The property sets are set up using the tenant settings.
 See this page for more information: :doc:`Property sets </admin-settings/tenant-settings/properties/property-sets/index>`

-When you have selected a property set someting like the following is shown:
+When you have selected a property set something like the following is shown:

 .. image:: publishing-edit-properties-details-v7.png

-+ **Default values**: Chose to add default values or nor.
++ **Default values**: Choose to add default values or not.
 You can set default values for suitable properties in a set, valid for this template.
 Default values can be edited when an app is created from this template.
-+ **Show in new form**: Select for to properties to be available when an app is created from this template.
++ **Show in new form**: Select for properties to be available when an app is created from this template.
-+ **Show in edit form**: Select for the properties to be available when the settings for the app is edited.
++ **Show in edit form**: Select for properties to be available when the settings for the app is edited.

 Features
 ----------
-Activate the features that should be available for the publishing app.
+Activate the features that should be available for the app.
 Available features depends on how the tenant is set up.
 Here's an example:

 .. image:: publishing-edit-features-v7.png